ConnectSDK/Connect-SDK-Cordova-Plugin/README.md

 Or for a specific version, such as 1.6.0

     cordova plugin add cordova-plugin-connectsdk@1.6.0

-Or, you can install a specific branch from Github, such as sdk_1.3
+You can also install a specific branch from Github (e.g. to install versions older than 1.6.0), such as sdk_1.3

     cordova plugin add https://github.com/ConnectSDK/Connect-SDK-Cordova-Plugin.git#sdk_1.3

 Thats it!
 Dependencies will be downloaded and set up automatically.

-If you're installing an older version than 1.6.0 be sure to check the README from that branch and follow any manual set up steps.
+**Dependencies will not be downloaded automatically for versions older than 1.6.0.
+You'll need to check the README from that branch and follow any manual set up steps.**

 ## Contact
 * Twitter [@ConnectSDK](https://www.twitter.com/ConnectSDK)